gracelang/language/standardPrelude/standard.md

     prefix ! -> Boolean
     // the negation of self

-    && (other: BlockOrBoolean) -> Boolean
+    && (other: PredicateOrBoolean) -> Boolean
     // returns true when self and other are both true

-    || (other: BlockOrBoolean) -> Boolean
+    || (other: PredicateOrBoolean) -> Boolean
     // returns true when either self or other (or both) are true }
 ```

 The condition in an `if` statement, and the argument to the operators `&&` and `||`,
-can be either a Boolean or a Block returning a Boolean.
+can be either a Boolean or a zero-parameter block that returns a Boolean.
-This means that `&&` and `||` can be used as “shortcircuit”, also known as
+This means that `&&` and `||` can be used as “short circuit” operators, also known as
 “non-commutative”, operators: they will evaluate their argument only
 if necessary.

 ```
-type BlockBoolean = { apply -> Boolean }
+type Predicate0 = { apply -> Boolean }
-type BlockOrBoolean = BlockBoolean | Boolean
+type PredicateOrBoolean = Predicate0 | Boolean
 ```

 ## Blocks

-Blocks are anonymous functions that take zero or more arguments and
+Blocks implement anonymous functions that take zero or more arguments and
-return once result.
-There is a family of `Block` types that describe
+return one result.
+A family of function types describe
-block objects.
+block objects:

 ```
-type Block0⟦R⟧ = type {
+type Function0⟦R⟧ = type {
     apply -> R
 }
-type Block1⟦T,R⟧ = type {
+type Function1⟦T,R⟧ = type {
     apply(a:T) -> R
 }
-type Block2⟦S,T,R⟧ = type {
+type Function2⟦S,T,R⟧ = type {
     apply(a:S, b:T) -> R
 }
 ```